-A, published in July, indicates the UK economy may have withstood the shock of the Brexit vote.
+A report by the Bank of England, published in July, indicates the UK economy may have withstood the shock of the Brexit vote.
 Most of the data was gathered before the result but information gathered after the vote showed that there is no clear evidence of a sharp general slowing in activity despite an increase in uncertainty.

 The pound lost more than 10% of its value against the US dollar since Brexit.
 With the pound worth about $1.32, this is down to the lowest levels since 1985.

 Some experts believe the UK will remain a single market, The single market is seen by its advocates as the EU’s biggest achievement and one of the main reasons it was set up in the first place.
 Britain was a member of a free trade area in Europe before it joined what was then known as the common market.
 In a free trade area countries can trade with each other without paying tariffs – but it is not a single market because the member states do not have to merge their economies together.
 The European Union single market, which was completed in 1992, allows the free movement of goods, services, money and people within the European Union, as if it was a single country.

 As the Brexit process continues, and more questions become answers, we will update our Country Risk to reflect the current business process on the UK.